mikebrownie/ZenodoScraper/README.md

 # Zenodo Scraper
 Challenge for The Collaboratory

-### How does it work?
+### What it does
 - Uses the Open Archives Initiative Protocol for Metadata Harvesting ([OAI- PMH](http://www.openarchives.org/pmh/)).
 - Unlike the Zenogo's REST API, it uses sets to allow for selective harvesting.
 	-  `openaire_data` is our set of interest, contains all datasets
-	- No need for Tokens or dealing with Zenogo REST API
+	- No need for registering for Tokens or dealing with Zenogo REST API
+- Makes GET requests for XML markup metadata on 100 records at a time until response is error
 ## Files Included:
  1) `main.py` - Implementation of scraper, run it to start scraping!